 The FT93x series includes the FT930, FT931, FT932 and FT933 which are complete System-On-Chip 32-bit RISC microcontrollers for USB to multi-interface bridging and embedded applications featuring a high level of integration and low power consumption.
 With a D2XX hardware engine built-in, it is compatible with D2XX drivers.

-Using the industry standard GCC compiler, together with the Eclipse IDE, the FT9xx Toolchain (V.2.3.0), which will be released on 30th March 2017, will allow the FT93x to utilise a wide variety of third-party and open source software.
+Using the industry standard GCC compiler, together with the Eclipse IDE, the FT9xx Toolchain (V.2.3.1) will allow the FT93x to utilise a wide variety of third-party and open source software.

 Key Hardware Features

 High performance, low power mixed 16-bit/32-bit FT32B core processor, running at a frequency of 100MHz.

 128kB on-chip shadow program memory.

 True Zero Wait States (0WS) up to 3.1 DMIPS per MHz performance.

 Integrated Phase-Locked Loop (PLL) supports single external 12MHz crystal and direct external clock source input.

 Real Time Clock (RTC) with automatic calibration to compensate for inaccuracies in low-cost 32.768 kHz crystal or other input source.